powersupersport/net-transport/Docs/ClassDev.Networking.Transport.LowLevel/MessageEncoder.md

 }
 catch (System.Exception)
 {
-    // Do domething if the message fails.
+    // Do something if the message fails.
     // In most cases, just return out of the method you use for decoding. return;
 }